Skinfulness Impact Area #6

 Connecting with ourselves and our community

 Our skin, the largest organ of the human body, is known to be deeply connected to our physical, psychological, and social well-being.
-A reactive organ, the skin responds almost instantaneously to external stimuli like changes in the weather and even our moods.
-Whether it is the cold weather, a sweaty workout session, an argument with a friend or a much-awaited text from that special someone, more often than not, the skin shows what it is feeling, emotionally as well as physically.
+As a highly reactive organ, the skin responds almost instantly to external stimuli and changes in our mood.
+Whether it is cold weather, a sweaty workout, an argument with a friend, or a long-awaited text from someone special, our skin often mirrors what we’re feeling.
+It can show rashes when we are stressed or embarrassed, and it can get a special glow when we feel good.

 Romantic relationships and skin health